hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/200_the_social_conference_address.md

 The Hindu drank in with his mother's milk that this life is as nothing — a dream!
-In this he is at one with the Westerners; but the Westerner sees no further and his conclusion is that of the Chârvâka — to "make hay while the sun shines".
+In this he is at one with the Westerners; but the Westerner sees no further and his conclusion is that of the Chārvāka — to "make hay while the sun shines".
 "This world being a miserable hole, let us enjoy to the utmost what morsels of pleasure are left to us."
 To the Hindu, on the other hand, God and soul are the only realities,